 Why is good sleep important?

 Sufficient and restful sleep is a human necessity.
 It is critical to maintaining Qi and the body in a harmony.
-Lack of sleep causes the body to over produce "stress hormones" such as adrenaline and cortisol, which causes people to be nervous and more aggressive.
-Increased level of cortisol due to chronic stress is also linked to high blood pressure, suppressed the immune system and weight gain.
+Lack of sleep causes the body to overproduce "stress hormones" such as adrenaline and cortisol, which causes people to be nervous and more aggressive.
+Increased level of cortisol due to chronic stress is also linked to high blood pressure, suppressed immune system, and weight gain.